devicetree-org/devicetree-specification/source/devicenodes.rst

 Multi-level and Shared Cache Nodes (``/cpus/cpu*/l?-cache``)
 ------------------------------------------------------------

-Processors and systems may implement additional levels of cache hierarchy—for example, secondlevel (L2) or third-level (L3) caches.
+Processors and systems may implement additional levels of cache hierarchy.
+For example, second-level (L2) or third-level (L3) caches.
 These caches can potentially be tightly integrated to the CPU or possibly shared between multiple CPUs.

-A device node with a compatible value of "cache" describes these types of caches.
+A device node with a compatible value of ``"cache"`` describes these types of caches.

 The cache node shall define a phandle property, and all cpu nodes or